Non c'è: "Se fué" (featuring Marc Anthony)

+Certifications

 Covers

 The song was covered by Brazilian brother-sister singing duo Sandy & Junior, a Portuguese-language version, "Não Ter".
 Milly Quezada performed a cover with her band Milly y Los Vecinos.
 This version peaked at #10 on the Billboard Tropical Songs.

 Croatian singer Vesna Pisarović also covered the song under the title "Da znaš" ("If only you knew").

+Rauw Alejandro cover

+After performing a cover at the 24th Annual Latin Grammy Awards, Puerto Rican singer Rauw Alejandro teamed up with Pausini to record the song for his fifth studio album Cosa Nuestra (2024).

+During the album's first week, "Se fue" collected 5.8 million streams in the United States and peaked at number 82 on the Billboard Hot 100, marking Pausini's first appearance on the list, 30 years after she debuted on a Billboard chart.
+The track was released as a single in Italy on 20 December 2024.

+Pausini and Alejandro performed "Se fue" as a live duet for the first time on 29 June 2025, during the Italian concert of the Cosa Nuestra World Tour at the Unipol Forum in Assago, Milan.